Caucasus Germans: Azerbaijan

 In Azerbaijan, the remaining Germans are concentrated in the capital city of Baku, and many belong to the Evangelical Lutheran Community restored and officially registered in the early 1990s.
 The last German resident of Goygol (Helenendorf), Viktor Klein, died in 2007.
 The city has nowadays over 400 buildings whose construction dates back to the German period.
 In 2015, according to Klein's will, his familial house, built by his grandfather in 1886, was turned into the Museum of Caucasus German History.
 The former Lutheran church of Ganja has housed the Ganja State Puppet Theatre since 1986.
 In 2009, the non-functioning Lutheran church in Shamkir (and into which Annenfeld was absorbed), which had been used as a community centre in the Soviet era, was renovated and turned into a museum.
 Yunis Hajiyev, born in 1928 to an Azeri father and a German mother, and his descendants are said to be the last family of German origin still residing in Shamkir as of 2018.
 Gadabay's German population left by 1922 after the exhaustion of the copper industry.
 The Lutheran Church of the town was razed by the Soviet government in the 1920s.

 Armenia

 Already small compared to the historical German communities of the neighboring Georgia and Azerbaijan, Armenia's remaining German population declined following the country's independence in 1991 due to economic factors.
 Many of the country's Germans emigrated to Germany.
 In recent years, the German community has been working closely with the German Educational and Cultural Center of Armenia to help organize German-language schools and cultural events.

 Turkey

+The expert book is enriched with selected graphics and illustrations.
+In addition, the views of the Kafkas Postası (the newspaper of the Caucasian Germans between 1906 and 1914) about Turkey are also conveyed; for they show the Caucasian Germans' insight into one of their neighbors, the Ottoman Empire.
+At the end of this publication there is an addendum about a small branch of the Caucasian Germans near Kars and Ardahan, now in eastern Turkey, near Ararat.
 The last German resident of the Estonka colony (the present-day village of Karacaören in the Kars Province of Turkey), Frederik Albuk, died in 1999 in his native village, survived by his wife Olga Albuk of Russian-Estonian ancestry, who died there in August 2011.
 The 150-grave Lutheran cemetery where they were buried is the only remnant of the German community's presence in northeastern Turkey.

+Of the 60 families of Estonian origin who were settled in the village of Karacaören in the center of Kars by the Russians during the Ottoman-Russian wars in 1877, only August Albuk has survived.